Skip to main content

 Computational Requirements: Multimodal models require significantly more computing power than single-modality alternatives Data Quality: Training requires high-quality aligned datasets across modalities, which can be expensive to create Evaluation Complexity: Assessing multimodal performance requires sophisticated evaluation frameworks Generalization: Models may struggle with modality combinations not well-represented in training data

-Personal Experience: Deploying a multimodal customer service bot revealed edge cases where image quality, lighting conditions, or unusual visual contexts broke the model's understanding.
+In April 2024, deploying a multimodal customer service bot revealed edge cases where image quality, lighting conditions, or unusual visual contexts broke the model's understanding.
+For instance, the system had a 95% success rate with standard product photos but dropped to 67% accuracy when users submitted images in poor lighting or from unusual angles.

 Ethical and Social Considerations